 If there’s any literacy skill you would want your English Language Arts students to master, it would probably be how to write a thesis statement.
 If you want to teach your students how to write powerful, eloquent, and exceptionally captivating thesis statements, then you’ll love the activities in this article.

 The key to any good essay is a strong thesis statement.
 A strong thesis statement sets the tone and clarifies the author’s purpose: it tells you the writer’s opinion, along with the level of thought and criticism that has gone into formulating it.

 A strong thesis statement also creates an alluring introduction paragraph.
 This makes each paper in your grading pile a lot more inviting.

 How do you teach students to write a thesis statement to make their audience continue reading?
-Here are seven activities to teach how to write a thesis statement:
+This blog post explores six activities to teach how to write a thesis statement.